MODARTT ORGANTEQ - User Manual

 The Organteq folders

-The easiest way to find the Organteq folders is to click on the little folder images to the right of All banks.
+The easiest way to find the Organteq folders is to click on the small folder images to the right of All banks.
 The Organteq folder contains one sub-folder Presets: this is where to store the user defined banks.
-Each bank is itself a folder that contains presets with fxp file format.
+Each bank is itself a folder that contains presets in the fxp file format.

 Importing fxp files

-There are two ways of importing fxp files:
+There are two ways to import fxp files:

-• Drag and drop the file into the interface,
+• Drag and drop the file onto the interface,

-• Copy the file into the appropriate folder.
+• Copy the file onto the appropriate folder.

 Saving presets

-After you have created your new preset, you can save it by simply clicking on the save button; a popup window will ask you for a preset name and a bank name (default bank is My Presets).
+After you have created your new preset, you can save it by simply clicking on the save button; a pop-up window will ask you for a preset name and a bank name (default bank is My Presets).
 Each time you click again on the save button, you will save the new values with the same preset name.
-You can access backup copies with a right click on the preset name (if there are some).
+You can access backup copies with a right click on the preset name.

 You can assign Organteq parameters to MIDI controllers such as those that may be on your keyboard.
 Select the parameter slider that you want to assign (right click on the slider and click on MIDI ► Assign MIDI Control) and move the knob of the MIDI controller that you have chosen for this parameter.
 Organteq will automatically assign the parameter to the controller.
 More sophisticated possibilities are provided in the MidiMapping section.